asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 ## A Cautionary Tale

-It is too easy for companies to adopt Scrum or SAFe, proclaim that the company is "agile", and make none of the changes to organizational leadership or the rest of the company that is required to really become agile.
-These types of conversations are common in companies that adopt Scrum ceremonies while still practicing waterfall development in a command-and-control management structure.
+It is too easy for companies to adopt Scrum (or SAFe) processes devoid of any of the agile values and principles, then proclaim that they are now "agile."
+This allows leadership to push all of the change down to the teams without having to make any changes to how they work.
+As a result, none of the changes to organizational leadership or the rest of the company occurs, which are essential to becoming an agile software organization.
+The conversation above is common in companies that adopt Scrum ceremonies while still practicing waterfall development in a command-and-control management structure.

-If a company is adopting agile for the wrong reasons, like to improve estimates or deliver projects faster, it's going to have the opposite of the intended effect.
+If a company is adopting agile for the wrong reasons, like to improve estimates or deliver projects faster, it's going to result in the opposite of the intended effect.
 Without a company-wide culture change delivery teams will adopt practices to optimize for delivering very small batches of work, getting feedback, and iterating.
 This assumes a level of autonomy and ownership at the team level.
 If instead the company still works in big batches and has a command-and-control management style, it creates an impedence mismatch at the team level.

-What we have learned is that by robbing teams of autonomy, mastery, and purpose (common in command-and-control management structures) the best developers will leave to find work elsewhere.
-Add stress at the team level where mixed messages are sent, "we are adopting Scrum but only so you give us what we told you to faster", and you'll find your best developers leaving your organization at an even faster rate.
+What we have learned is that by robbing teams of autonomy, mastery, and purpose (which is common in command-and-control management structures) the best developers will leave to find work elsewhere.
+Add stress at the team level where mixed messages are sent, _"we are adopting Scrum but only so you give us what we told you to give us faster"_, and you'll find your best developers leaving your organization at an even faster rate.